-Due to the guidelines set forth by Ohio Gov. Mike DeWine, the Upper Sandusky Community Library temporarily will be closed effective 5:00 p.m. on March 17.
-The library will remain closed through at least April 5.
+Due to the guidelines set forth by Ohio Gov. Mike DeWine, the Upper Sandusky Community Library will be closed until further notice.
+The library is awaiting clarification from Gov. DeWine's team on when libraries can reopen.

-All library programs have been cancelled through April 5.
-The Northwest Ohio Carnegie Library Tour scheduled for April 2 has been cancelled.
-The Friends of the Library will be sending reimbursement checks to patrons who have registered for the tour.
+All in-person library programs have been cancelled through May.
+The Northwest Ohio Carnegie Library Tour scheduled for April 2 was cancelled and the Friends of the Library will be sending reimbursement checks to patrons who have registered for the tour.

-The Upper Sandusky Community Library will be extending due dates for patrons to April 13, though the book drop will still be available for patrons to drop off materials.
+The Upper Sandusky Community Library will be extending due dates for patrons, so there will not be any fines, though the book drop will still be available for patrons to drop off materials.

-For patrons whose items are on the library’s hold shelf, those materials can be picked up through the end of business on March 17.
-If those available materials have not been picked up before the library closes, the holds will be extended until the library reopens.
+For patrons whose items are on the library’s hold shelf, the holds will be extended until the library reopens.
 Items that have been placed on hold but have not yet arrived at the library will remain on hold until the library reopens.
 The Upper Sandusky Community Library will not be receiving deliveries of materials while it remains closed.

 Patrons can still place items on hold, though they will not receive anything until after the library reopens.

 Though physical materials will not be available during this period, digital library resources are available at www.usclibrary.org.
 Patrons can also check out eBooks, digital audiobooks, and magazines through the Libby app with their library card.
 The Upper Sandusky Community Library is now offering hoopla, a digital media service that allows patrons to borrow over 750,000 titles across a variety of formats.
 More information about hoopla can be found here.
 TumbleBooks has also been added as an additional digital service for patrons.
 It includes a math database for grades K-6, books for teens, audiobooks, and romance books.
 More information about TumbleBooks and how to access it can be found here.